 #9 Bletterbach canyon

 Bletterbach is an ideal place for a cycling trip.
-In addition to the Geopark visitor center, you can also rent an electric bike, so you don't have to bother carrying your bicycle.
+In addition to the Geopark visitor centre, you can also rent an electric bike, so you don't have to bother carrying your bicycle.

-If you have already visited the visitor center, either for a bicycle or for other reasons, it is worth looking around, as you can see fossils from the area here.
+If you have already visited the visitor centre, either for a bicycle or other reasons, it is worth looking around, as you can see fossils from the area here.
 The most exciting are the dinosaur remains, but the petrified fish, shells, and plants are also interesting.

-The area can be easily explored on foot as well as on a bike, even though the terrain is very gravelly in places.
-It can also be an ideal destination for travelers with children, it is relatively safe to walk here, and this is especially true for the cycling terrain.
-Of course, it’s also easy to find sections that are more challenging, everyone can find their ideal place here.
+The area can be easily explored on foot and a bike, even though the terrain is very gravelly.
+It can also be an ideal destination for travellers with children; it is relatively safe to walk here, and this is especially true for the cycling terrain.
+Of course, it’s also easy to find more challenging sections; everyone can find their ideal place here.

 - Address: 39040 Aldein, Autonomous Province of Bolzano, Italy